AljoschaMeyer/lyra-lang-rs/README.md

 Beyond these design decisions, lyra is mostly unopinionated.
 The language itself does not prescribe how I/O happens, all I/O facilities are provided by the runtime and must be loaded just like regular modules.
 A runtime might specify how native modules can be implemented via an FFI, lyra does not impose this either.
 The module-loading system expects code to live at specific places in the file system, but otherwise doesn't care how it got there, i.e. there's no mandatory versioning or dependency-resolution scheme, let alone a package manager.

 There's one final peculiarity about lyra: It's definition is static.
 Lyra isn't versioned, there won't be any feature additions, there won't be any changes to the specification.
 If anyone (including the original author) wants to "fix" something, or add new things, they will have to fork.
 The new language won't be lyra.
+CAVEAT: This will only apply once a stable point has been reached, the language is still in flux right now.

 Though many languages influenced the design of lyra, the two most direct influences are clojure and javascript (although spiritually it might be closest to lua).
 Some good (but still imprecise) approximations of lyra are: